ThunderFly-aerospace/docs/instruments/TF-B1/index.md

 ### Aerospace and materials testing

-The balloon gondola provides near-space conditions such as isolated environment, extreme temperatures, and increased radiation.
+The balloon gondola provides near-space conditions such as an isolated environment, extreme temperatures, and increased radiation.
 This environment is ideal for testing spacecraft components, electronics, and materials before deployment in orbit.

 ### Educational and outreach missions